 The School of Chemical Sciences has a team of twelve Tuākana tutors covering our foundation, stage 1, stage 2, and stage 3 courses.
 For details of supported courses, online study session times, and our tutors' contact details, visit our Canvas page.
 If you do not have access to the Canvas page, please email our programme coordinator, Ruth.

 The School of Computer Science has a team of four Tuākana tutors covering all Computer Science courses.
 For details of our online wānanga and our tutor and coordinator contact details, visit our Canvas page.
 Please email Daniel or Ulrich, our programme coordinators, if you do not have access to the Canvas page.

-The School of Environment has a team of six Tuākana tutors covering our 15 foundation, stage 1, and stage 2 courses.
+The School of Environment has a team of twelve Tuākana tutors covering our undergraduate courses.
 For details of supported courses, online study session times, and our tutors' contact details, visit our Canvas page.
-Please email Riki, our programme coordinator, if you do not have access to the Canvas page.
+Please email Sonia, our programme coordinator, if you do not have access to the Canvas page.

 For other undergraduate EXERSCI courses, MPI students are requested to contact the relevant course coordinator directly so the course coordinator can arrange a one-on-one Zoom session.

 We will stick to our usual tutorial times Monday, Tuesday and Wednesday 3pm-6pm.
 Tutorials will be conducted using Zoom.
 Tutors will be joining you at zoom.
 Please refer to the timetable for tutors and their specialty courses.